 First you will need a medium sized sauce pan.
-I add all of the fruits, plus sugar and a cinnamon stick to a medium sized saucepan.
+I add all of the fruits, plus sugar (you can use coconut sugar to make it refined sugar free) and a cinnamon stick to a medium sized saucepan.

-Then I add 2 tablespoons of apple cider vinegar, a cup of dry white wine, the juice of half an orange plus the other half of the orange (the skin on and everything, don’t forget to wash the orange before cutting it in half).
+Then add 2 tablespoons of apple cider vinegar, a cup of dry white wine (you can use white grape juice here), the juice of half an orange plus the other half of the orange (the skin on and everything, don’t forget to wash the orange before cutting it in half).
 I mix everything together, then place the saucepan on high heat.

 Once it starts to boil, I reduce the heat to medium-low and let it simmer for about fifteen to twenty minutes or until half of the liquid cooks off and it begins to thicken.
 I also check to see if the mango pieces are soft.
 If the mango pieces are beginning to get a bit mushy, I remove for the heat and let cool.
 As it cools it will also thicken.
 I love to serve my cranberry, mango and cherry chutney warm and it goes well with my Festive Basmati Rice and Jerk Turkey!

 - 1 cup diced fresh mangoes (firm half ripe mangoes work best)